-This Article traces the development of insider–shareholder collaboration and constructs a taxonomy of the novel collaborative model.
-It first explains how collaboration originated in the venture capital context and then explores the circumstances surrounding the expansion of collaboration into public companies.
-Most importantly, corporations today face partial information costs that, for many firms, have grown costlier than agency costs.
-Using insights from game theory, the Article demonstrates how collaboration promotes the production and aggregation of the partial information of insiders and shareholders, adding value that is lost under unilateral decision-making by either the board or the shareholders.
+This Article traces the development of insider–shareholder collaboration, explaining how collaboration, which originated in the venture capital context, has expanded into public companies.
+This expansion, the Article argues, is due to the increasing importance of partial information problems that, for many firms, have grown costlier than agency costs.
+Using insights from the economics of information, the Article shows how collaboration promotes the production and aggregation of information from insiders and shareholders, adding value that is lost under unilateral decision-making.

-Fisch, Jill E. and Sepe, Simone M., "Shareholder Collaboration" (2018).
-Faculty Scholarship.
+Fisch, Jill E. and Sepe, Simone M., "Shareholder Collaboration" (2020).
+Faculty Scholarship at Penn Carey Law.
 1996.

 Business Administration, Management, and Operations Commons, Business Organizations Law Commons, Law and Economics Commons, Other Business Commons